George North

-George Philip North (born 13 April 1992) is a Welsh professional rugby union player who primarily plays centre for Ospreys in the United Rugby Championship.
-He has also represented Wales at international level, having made his test debut against South Africa during the 2010 Autumn Internationals.
-North has previously played for clubs such as Northampton Saints and Scarlets in the past.
+George Philip North (born 13 April 1992) is a professional rugby union player who plays as a centre for Pro D2 club Provence Rugby.
+Born in England, he grew up in Wales and represented Wales at international level between 2010 and 2024, as well as the British and Irish Lions on two tours, and is one of the most accomplished players of his generation.

-He has also represented the British & Irish Lions and currently has the most tries in international rugby for an active player.
-North is the second highest all time try scorer for Wales behind Shane Williams.
-His usual position is as a wing, but he has also played at outside centre.
+He began his professional career with the Scarlets before moving to England to play with the Northampton Saints.
+Notably, he made Welsh rugby history by being the youngest player to score a try on debut at the age of 18.
+North also has established himself as one of the top try-scorers at test level, holding the record for the most tries scored by an active international player.

 Early life

 North was born in 1992 in King's Lynn, Norfolk, England.
-His father is English from Yorkshire and his Welsh mother is from Anglesey.
+His father is English from Yorkshire and his mother is from Anglesey.
 The family moved to Anglesey when he was aged two and he is a fluent Welsh language speaker.
 North was educated at Ysgol Uwchradd Bodedern on Anglesey and later at Llandovery College.